sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 I'm quietly confident that if I replace all three with a strategy object (that in all likelihood will still use the store) I can allow for e.g. linear resolution, while still not making it more complicated than the "simple" name implies.
 * Revisit sentence formatting.
 Label sets currently used by SentenceFormatter likely to become full interfaces (ILabeller, maybe) - though the first implementation created is likely to be LabelSetLabeller.
-* Probbably move the SkolemFunctionSymbol and StandardisedVariableSymbol classes up out of the `SentenceManipulation` namespace.
+* Probably move the SkolemFunctionSymbol and StandardisedVariableSymbol classes up out of the `SentenceManipulation` namespace.
 Really the only reason that they're here is that originally had all the CNF stuff in SentenceManipulation.
-Now that the CNF types are in the root namespace, there's really no reason for these not to be as well..
+Now that the CNF types are in the root namespace, there's really no reason for these not to be as well.

 On the back-burner, for later consideration: